SatuPadu/fses_backend/README.md

 ## Run Migrations and Seeders

-Inside the container, run the following commands to migrate and seed the database:
+Inside the container, run the following commands to install composer, migrate and seed the database:

 ```sh
 composer install